Azure/terraform-azurerm-avm-res-management-servicegroup/README.md

 - `name` - The name of the service group member.
 - `target_id` - The target ID of the resource to be added as a member
 - `target_tenant_id` - The tenant ID where the service group is located.
 If not provided, the current tenant ID will be used."

+In order to use cross tenant resources, you must authenticate using a principal that has access to both tenants.
+The <https://registry.terraform.io/providers/Azure/azapi/latest/docs#auxiliary_tenant_ids-1> property can be used to add additional tenants to the provider.

+The process to enable cross tenant service principals is outside the scope of this module.

 Type: